-This conceptual paper examines the novel use of narrative and flow in contributing to social legacy.
-The paper offers a conceptual framework linking narrative, attention, immersion and flow as antecedents of social legacy using examples of polysemic events, such as a mega event ceremony.
-By doing this the paper uses a multidisciplinary approach to conceptualise the connection between narrative and social legacy, a relationship currently overlooked.
-Through the creation of this framework we propose several key findings.
-First narrative within polysemic events is useful for creating a targeted social legacy.
-This happens when the consumer’s attention is caught and maintained by the narrative, allowing them to become immersed within their experience.
-Second, we suggest that to optimise this process, the narrative must position consumers within a state of flow.
-Once in this state of flow the individual’s goals shift to reflect that of the narrative thus contributing to social legacy.
-In proposing this framework, this paper makes a valuable contribution by addressing the surprisingly overlooked links between narrative, flow and social legacy.
-Using the case of ceremonies, the paper also looks to add to limited literature surrounding the social legacy of mega events, currently dominated by economic perspectives.
+The article offers a novel conceptual framework linking narrative, attention, immersion, and flow as antecedents of social legacy using examples of polysemic events, such as mega-event ceremonies.
+By doing this the article uses a multidisciplinary approach to conceptualize the connection between narrative and social legacy, a relationship currently overlooked.
+Through the creation of this framework, we propose several key findings.
+First, narrative within polysemic events is useful for creating a targeted social legacy.
+This happens when the consumer’s attention is caught and maintained by the narrative, allowing them to become immersed in their experience.
+Second, we suggest that to optimize this process, the narrative must position consumers within a state of flow.
+Once in this state of flow, the individual’s goals shift to reflect that of the narrative, thus contributing to social legacy.
+In proposing this framework, this article makes a valuable contribution by addressing the surprisingly overlooked links between narrative, flow, and social legacy.
+Using the case of ceremonies, the article also adds to the limited literature surrounding the social legacy of mega-events, currently dominated by economic perspectives.

 - Ceremony narrative

 - Presence of flow

 - Social legacy

 ASJC Scopus subject areas